Chocobozzz/PeerTube/support/doc/production.md

 $ sudo -u postgres createuser -P peertube
 ```

-Here you should enter a password for postgresql user peertube, it should be copied in production.yaml file.
+Here you should enter a password for PostgreSQL `peertube` user, that should be copied in `production.yaml` file.
-Don’t just hit enter else it will be empty, default production yaml uses peertube here, but it is better you pick a stronger one.
+Don't just hit enter else it will be empty.

 ```
 $ sudo -u postgres createdb -O peertube -E UTF8 -T template0 peertube_prod
 ```

 Then enable extensions PeerTube needs: